Uber considers buying Grubhub, according to news report

-NY – Uber is considering acquiring Grubhub in a deal that would give companies control over the majority of the US food delivery business.
+NEW YORK (AP) – Uber is considering acquiring Grubhub in a deal that would give companies control over most of the US food delivery business.
 USA, According to published reports.

 Uber and Grubhub declined to comment on the report when contacted by The Associated Press.